Permissions are set on a form-by-form basis and can only be changed by a form's author or an owner user.

 If email notifications are enabled and set to default to the form's author, the new author will now receive these notifications.

-If you provide a user with View Form permission, they will be able to view the form in their Lobby, but will not have Owner rights to it.
+If you provide a user with View Form permission, they will be able to view the form in their Forms Manager, but will not have Owner rights to it.
 The user will not be able to see the submissions unless you also either manually assign, associate or give them access to View Submissions in the modal.

-This permission gives the user permission to view all of the form’s submissions in their Submission Manager.
+This permission gives the user permission to view all of the form’s submissions in their Submissions Manager.
 It does not however give them the ability to add tags/stages or assign other users, but only to view the data.

 This will allow them to edit the form itself including changing any of the settings like the signature workflow or email routing.